dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 The state would contain the data gotten and additionally, we could have an `isLoading` state (a common practice).

-Render props is ideal for such cases.
+Render props are ideal for such cases.
 Let's head over to how to use it.

 ## How to use Render Props